navyamalhotra78/MoneyMint/README.md

 - An IDE.

 ### Running the project
--Clone the project.
+- Clone the project.
--Navigate to the project directory.
+- Navigate to the project directory.
--Run the following command in your IDE terminal:
-    npm run start
+- Run the following command in your IDE terminal: npm run start